modisek/modisek.github.io/content/posts/my-blog-setup.md

 ```

-create an orphan branch for github pages, using an orphan branch because it will contain simmillar content to the other branch
+create an orphan branch for github pages, using an orphan branch because it will contain content that is not simillar  to the other branch

 ```
 git checkout --orphan gh-pages